bzigterman/bzigterman.github.io/projects/weather.md

 - 35°
 - Overcast
 - 91% humidity
-- 11 mph wind
+- 10 mph wind
 - 92% cloud cover
 - 27 AQI 🟩
-About 0 inches of snow on the ground
+- 0.28 inches of rain in the past 24 hours
-- 0.76 inches of rain and 0.5 inches of snow in the past 24 hours
+- 0.03 inches of snow and 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>